riptano/cloud-external-driver-docs/docs/connectCsharpDriver.md

 Prerequisites
 -------------

-[Download](https://dotnet.microsoft.com/download/dotnet-core) and [install](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-install-script) the current version of the .NET Core SDK.
+<a href="https://dotnet.microsoft.com/download/dotnet-core" target="_blank">Download</a> and <a href="https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-install-script" target="_blank">install</a> the current version of the .NET Core SDK.

 Procedure